-• Advance equity, diversity, and inclusion initiatives in hiring.
+- Advance equity, diversity, and inclusion initiatives in hiring.
 Metra values a diverse workforce, and we will continue to implement our Equal Opportunity Employer Plan and its affirmative action components.
-We will continue to diversify our applicant pool by working with industry organizations and distributing our job postings to more than 15,000 community-based groups.
-We will also implement a formal Diversity, Equity, and Inclusion program that includes a comprehensive organizational assessment, agencywide training, leadership accountabilities, internal/external communication plans, and a methodology to monitor results.
+We will continue to diversify our applicant pool and recruit for our positions in diverse areas of the region by working with industry organizations, distributing our job postings to more than 15,000 community-based groups, advertising jobs at local colleges and universities, and conducting outreach to Chicago Public Schools as invited.
+We will also continue our internship program for college students and our program to directly-hire high performing interns for full-time positions. - Foster a collaborative and inclusive work environment.
+This is one of the top ways we can invest in our employees and make Metra an employer of choice for potential candidates.
+In 2021, Metra began to implement a formal Diversity, Equity, and Inclusion (DEI) Program.
+Our DEI program includes a comprehensive organizational assessment, agencywide training, leadership accountabilities, internal/external communication plans, and a methodology to monitor results.
+Metra is committed to advance racial equity in our organization through our DEI framework, and to further this, we'll also be participating in the American Public Transportation Association's (APTA) Racial Equity Pilot Program to test our existing policies, programs, and practices to ensure racial equity.
+We'll ultimately hold leadership accountable for our equity strategy and DEI results by linking pay increases to our performance in these areas.

-• Foster a collaborative and inclusive work environment.

-In 2021, Metra hired a consultant to administer employee engagement surveys to gauge company morale.
-We will examine the survey results and solicit feedback from employees to determine the types of policies and programs that support our workforce, foster employee engagement, and ensure employees have what they need to do their best work.
-We'll repeat the survey over the next few years to track our progress.

-• Expand and encourage participation in professional development opportunities.
+- Expand and encourage participation in professional development opportunities.

 Metra will continue to identify and offer training opportunities for staff at all levels, including for those who wish to take on leadership roles or enhance their managerial competencies.
-Metra will support participation in professional groups, encourage external educational and professional development opportunities, and continue our tuition reimbursement program so employees can pursue higher education to advance their career goals.

-• Maintain positive relationships with union partners.
+Metra will support participation in professional groups, encourage external educational and professional development opportunities, and continue our tuition reimbursement program so employees can pursue higher education to advance their career goals. - Maintain positive relationships with union partners.
 Union members perform many vital functions of our maintenance and operations activities.
 Seventeen unions represent more than 80% of all Metra employees.
 Metra will continue to invest in our team through constructive union relations.

-• Remain competitive with peer employers.
+Remain competitive with peer employers.
 Metra must recognize the competitive nature of the job market, which has put further pressure on our organization to obtain and retain staff.
-We will continue to analyze our compensation and benefit packages and internal employee policies to ensure we remain competitive.
+We will continue to analyze our. compensation and benefit packages and internal employee policies to ensure we remain competitive.